rapidez/docs/src/3.x/installation.md

 The flat tables need to be enabled in Magento because Rapidez needs them to easily query for products and categories.
 You can follow [this guide](https://docs.magento.com/user-guide/catalog/catalog-flat.html#step-1-enable-the-flat-catalog) to enable it.
 After that, you need to make sure the [Storefront Properties](https://docs.magento.com/user-guide/stores/attributes-product.html#storefront-properties) are configured correctly for all your attributes.
 You can validate the settings with `php artisan rapidez:validate`.
 If the result is that some attributes are not in the flat table, you can enable "Used in Product Listing" on them and validate again.

 ::: warning Public attribute values
 All attributes with "Used in Product Listing" enabled will be indexed into Elasticsearch.
-As this index is publicly available, you should be careful with attributes that contain "sensitive" data like, for example, sale counts.
+As this index is publicly available, you should be careful with attributes that contain "sensitive" data (for example, sale counts).
 :::

 Finally, when your settings are validated, you should [run the Magento indexes](https://devdocs.magento.com/guides/v2.4/config-guide/cli/config-cli-subcommands-index.html#config-cli-subcommands-index-reindex).
 For example, with `bin/magento indexer:reindex` from your Magento installation.